-Similar to a lot of Vietnamese soup, Bun Bo Hue is very special as it has its own distinction which means when you look at it, you’ll know it’s Bun Bo Hue.
+Similar to a lot of Vietnamese soup, Bun Bo Hue has its own distinct look.
+You can recognize it right away by looking at it.
 Here are some of the key components.

 - Broth – Bun Bo Hue is spicy, but can be made mild and keep the same red color using the above annatto oil.
 To give the broth a sweet and sour taste, I’m using pineapple and apples.
 For the savory and sweet flavor, the ingredients are quite similar to my Vegan Pho which is daikon radish, jicama, carrot, leek, and onion.

 - Garnish – I love Vietnamese soup because the garnish is unique to the soup.
-For Bun Bo Hue, you must pair it with the Vietnamese coriander (mint) or what we can daun kesum in Malay.
-It’s very citrusy and also the ingredient that gives the soup the tart taste.
+For Bun Bo Hue, you must pair it with the Vietnamese coriander (mint) or what we call daun kesum in Malay.
+It’s very citrusy that gives the soup the tart taste.
 Other common ones include; thin shredded red cabbage and green cabbage, mung bean sprouts, banana blossoms, Thai basil, jalapenôs, and lime wedges.